Fr. Peter Kavanaugh, Priest

 If you would like to get to know him better please visit us or call him anytime.

-His Eminence, the Most Reverend Joseph, Archbishop of New York and Metropolitan of All North America, Primate.
+His Eminence, the Most Reverend Saba, Archbishop of New York and Metropolitan of All North America, Primate.

 His Grace the Right Reverend Bishop John (Abdalah) of Worcester and New England and the Western Rite Vicariate